fmf437/vicky/README.md

 - if you select one or more files at once that files will be converted;

 #### Known bugs:
-- when is converting the window program (maybe) freeze and just stop freezing when finish converting (this will be fixed in future versions);
 - the progress bar don't work as expected (this will be fixed in future versions);

 #### Milestones: